 English writers from earlier centuries peppered their work with commas as if they shook them out from a pepper shaker.
 They didn’t believe in reasonable length sentences and extended them by whatever means necessary.
 It’s symbolic of their time.
 A mark of higher learning from elite schools that divulged the lavish use of the comma, secrets of the semi-colon, and the elements for style in any era.
 They remain geniuses of their time and ours.

-Who, or what’s changed since then–readers, writers, publishers, or the passage of time?
+So, what’s changed since then–readers, writers, publishers, or the passage of time?
 I shy away from an extra clause, let alone risk it all by living on the edge with a wayward semicolon.
-Even the Oxford comma is now worthy of a scholarly debate and often settled with a smartypants verbal fisticuffs.
-William Faulkner, an American from Oxford, Mississippi didn’t mind long sentences either.
-However, this isn’t symbolic of our time.
-A troubling one at that.
+Even the Oxford comma is now worthy of a scholarly debate and often settled with smarty-pants verbal fisticuffs.
+William Faulkner, an American from Oxford, Mississippi, didn’t mind long sentences either.
+However, this isn’t symbolic of our time–a troubling one at that.
 Short, clear, and crisp sentences are the new fashion.
 Continue reading